-[B. Forms]
+[B. Terms of Records]

-SECTION 2B-307.
+SECTION 2B-2075.
 ADOPTING TERMS OF RECORDS.

-- (a) Except as otherwise provided in Sections 2B-308 and 2B-309, If a party adopts the terms of a record, including a record that is a standard form, the terms of the record become terms of the contract. - (b) Except as otherwise provided in Sections 2B-308 and 2B-309, a party adopts the terms of a record if the party agrees, including by manifesting to or manifests assent, to the record before or in connection with the initial performance, use of or access to the information.
-If agreement or assent does not occur by that time but If the parties commence performance or use the information with the expectation that their agreement will be represented in whole or in part by a record that the party has not yet had an opportunity to review or that has not yet been completed, a party adopts the terms of the later record if the party agrees to or manifests assent to that record. - (cb) A term adopted under subsection (ba) becomes part of the contract without regard to the knowledge or understanding of the individual term by the party adopting the record and whether or not the party read the record. - (de) A term of a record which is unenforceable for failure to satisfy a requirement of another provision of this article, such as a provision that expressly requires use of conspicuous language or manifested assent to the term, is not part of the contract. - 27 Uniform Law Sources: Restatement (Second) of Contracts 211.
+- (a) If a party adopts the terms of a record, including a record that is a standard form, the terms of the record become terms of the contract. - (b) Except as otherwise provided in Sections 2B-308 and 2B-309, a party adopts the terms of a record if the party agrees, including by manifesting assent, to the record before or in connection with the initial performance or use of or access to the information.
+If the parties commence performance or use the information with the expectation that their agreement will be represented in whole or in part by a record that a party has not yet had an opportunity to review or that has not yet been completed, the party adopts the terms of the later record if the party agrees to or manifests assent to that record. - (c) A term adopted under subsection (b) becomes part of the contract without regard to the knowledge or understanding of the individual term by the party adopting the record and whether or not the party read the record. - (d) A term of a record which is unenforceable for failure to satisfy a requirement of this article, such as a provision that expressly requires use of conspicuous language or manifesting assent to the term is not part of the contract. - (a) If a party adopts the terms of a record, including a record that is a standard form, the terms of the record become terms of the contract without regard to the party's knowledge or understanding of the terms of the record.
+However, a term which is unenforceable for failure to satisfy a requirement of this article, such as a requirement for conspicuous language, is not part of the contract. - (b) Except as otherwise provided in Sections 2B-206 and 2B-207, a party adopts the terms of a record if the party agrees, including by manifesting assent, to the record before or in connection with the initial performance or use of or access to the information.
+If performance or use of the information is commenced with the expectation that their agreement will be represented in whole or in part by a record that a party has not yet had an opportunity to review or that has not yet been completed, the party adopts the terms of the later record if the party agrees to or manifests assent to that record.